Cold War: Nixon, Brezhnev, and détente

+Although indirect conflict between Cold War powers continued through the late 1960s and early 1970s, tensions were beginning to ease.
+Following the ousting of Khrushchev, another period of collective leadership ensued, consisting of Leonid Brezhnev as general secretary, Alexei Kosygin as Premier and Nikolai Podgorny as Chairman of the Presidium, lasting until Brezhnev established himself in the early 1970s as the preeminent Soviet leader.

-Following his visit to China, Nixon met with Soviet leaders, including Brezhnev in Moscow.
-These Strategic Arms Limitation Talks resulted in two landmark arms control treaties: SALT I, the first comprehensive limitation pact signed by the two superpowers, and the Anti-Ballistic Missile Treaty, which banned the development of systems designed to intercept incoming missiles.
+Following his visit to China, Nixon met with Soviet leaders in Moscow.
+These Strategic Arms Limitation Talks resulted in landmark arms control treaties.
 These aimed to limit the development of costly anti-ballistic missiles and nuclear missiles.

-Nixon and Brezhnev proclaimed a new era of "peaceful coexistence" and established the groundbreaking new policy of détente (or cooperation) between the two superpowers.
+Nixon and Brezhnev proclaimed a new era of "peaceful coexistence" and established the groundbreaking new policy of détente (or cooperation) between the superpowers.
 Meanwhile, Brezhnev attempted to revive the Soviet economy, which was declining in part because of heavy military expenditures.
+The Soviet Union's military budget in the 1970s was massive, 40–60% of the federal budget and 15% of GDP.
 Between 1972 and 1974, the two sides also agreed to strengthen their economic ties, including agreements for increased trade.
 As a result of their meetings, détente would replace the hostility of the Cold War and the two countries would live mutually.
 These developments coincided with Bonn's "Ostpolitik" policy formulated by the West German Chancellor Willy Brandt, an effort to normalize relations between West Germany and Eastern Europe.
 Other agreements were concluded to stabilize the situation in Europe, culminating in the Helsinki Accords signed at the Conference on Security and Co-operation in Europe in 1975.

+The Helsinki Accords, in which the Soviets promised to grant free elections in Europe, has been called a major concession to ensure peace by the Soviets.
+In practice, the Soviet government significantly curbed the rule of law, civil liberties, protection of law and guarantees of property, which were considered examples of "bourgeois morality" by Soviet legal theorists such as Andrey Vyshinsky.
+The Soviet Union signed legally-binding human rights documents, such as the International Covenant on Civil and Political Rights in 1973 and the Helsinki Accords in 1975, but they were neither widely known or accessible to people living under Communist rule, nor were they taken seriously by the Communist authorities.
+Human rights activists in the Soviet Union were regularly subjected to harassment, repressions and arrests.

+The pro-Soviet American business magnate Armand Hammer of Occidental Petroleum often mediated trade relations.
+Author Daniel Yergin, in his book The Prize, writes that Hammer "ended up as a go-between for five Soviet General Secretaries and seven U.S. Presidents."
+Hammer had extensive business relationship in the Soviet Union stretching back to the 1920s with Lenin's approval.
+According to Christian Science Monitor in 1980, "although his business dealings with the Soviet Union were cut short when Stalin came to power, he had more or less single-handedly laid the groundwork for the [1980] state of Western trade with the Soviet Union."